-3. Enter the Administrator password to make changes or the Observer password to view configurations.
+- 3. Enter the Administrator password to make changes or the Observer password to view configurations.
+The default password is:

-4. Once you have logged in, your user name is displayed in the header and a logout button is provided:
+123456 - 4.
+Once you have logged in, your user name is displayed in the header and a logout button is provided: